Doozer-Framework/Doozr/README.md

 # DoozR
-DoozR - The lightweight MVP PHP-Framework
+DoozR - The lightweight MVP PHP-Framework for high-performance websites

 ## Requirements, install and your 1st request